-As more A/P departments are making the switch to automation, they’re asking their suppliers to help them reduce manual work by submitting invoices through these A/P portals.
+As more AP departments are making the switch to automation, they’re asking their suppliers to help them reduce manual work by submitting invoices through these accounts payable (AP) portals.
 This triggers an automated workflow that ultimately leads to faster payment.
-Although this appears to make the A/P department’s life easier, this creates an overwhelming challenge for the A/R teams which now need to build custom invoice submission processes to satisfy the unique requirements for each one of these portals.
-In many cases, that could involve a person logging in with a unique password/username to a portal, keying in data and uploading documents – taking hours out of an FTE’s day.
-The end result is positive – faster payment – but it comes at a price for accounts receivable.
+Although this appears to make the AP department’s life easier, this creates an overwhelming challenge for the accounts receivable (AR) teams which now need to build custom invoice submission processes to satisfy the unique requirements for each one of these portals.
+In many cases, that could involve a person logging in with a unique password/username to a portal, keying in data and uploading documents - taking hours out of an FTE’s day.
+The end result is positive - faster payment - but it comes at a price for accounts receivable.

 Babinsky: Today, businesses are trying to optimize their working capital using three mechanisms: 1.) accounts payable 2.) accounts receivable and 3.) inventory management.
 Accounts payable involves how efficiently can I pay my bills.
 Accounts receivable is how quickly can I get money in the door.
-For inventory management, it’s all about avoiding having all of my cash in capital assets.
-From this standpoint, A/R is absolutely starting to catch up to A/P. CFOs recognize they need to automate both A/P and A/R to optimize working capital.
-Both A/P and A/R departments want to improve the company’s efficiency and maximize profitability.
+For inventory management, it's all about avoiding having all of my cash in capital assets.
+From this standpoint, AR is absolutely starting to catch up to AP.
+CFOs recognize they need to automate both AP and AR to optimize working capital.
+Both accounts payable (AP) and accounts receivable (AR) departments want to improve the company’s efficiency and maximize profitability.
 Since both sides are interested in similar end goals, the key to helping them work together is to give them the tools they need to do so.
-Automation helps businesses understand what their customers want by providing them with choices and the ability to integrate with A/P systems, to make receiving decoupled payments more efficient, and automating the entire integrated receivables process.
+Automation helps businesses understand what their customers want by providing them with choices and the ability to integrate with AP systems, to make receiving decoupled payments more efficient, and automating the entire integrated receivables process.